-Testing JSON strings or object instances for matching against a DSL (Domain Specific Language) similar to WHERE clauses in SQL.
-It is limited to operations on JSON native data types, i.e. string, integer, number, and boolean, but not datetime.
+Testing JSON strings or object instances for matching against a condition expressed in a DSL (Domain Specific Language) similar to WHERE clauses in SQL.
+It is limited to operations on JSON native data types, i.e. String, Integer, Number, and Boolean (but not DateTime).

 Under the hood